Hello and welcome!

 My lifelong love of food has been fostered by many chefs, most notably my grandmother.
 When I was young, we would make typical Eastern European fare like cabbage rolls, perogies and homemade cottage cheese, among other meat-and-potato-based meals.
 Nowadays, I prefer simple recipes made with whole foods that are good for the body, mind and soul.

-Born and raised in Calgary, I received my Bachelor of Interior Design from Mount Royal University.
+Born and raised in Calgary, I received my Bachelor of Interior Design from Mount Royal University in 2006.
 After a 4-year jaunt in Toronto design world, I decided to pursue other interests that would lead to a healthier lifestyle.

-I’m a retired Interior Designer, an alumna of George Brown College in Toronto and the Cooking School of Grandma, and a registered yoga teacher.
-I’ve recently completed a 70-hour Ayurvedic Studies program and am currently completing my Diploma of Holistic Nutrition (Summer 2013).
+I’m a retired Interior Designer, an alumna of Toronto’s George Brown College in Culinary Arts and the Cooking School of Grandma.
+I’ve completed my 200 hour yoga teacher training, a 70-hour Ayurvedic Studies program and subsequently a Diploma of Holistic Nutrition (2013).

-I have an affinity for pie, earl grey tea, boardgames, dinner parties and mucking about in the vegetable garden.
+I have an affinity for avocados, good red wine, boardgames, dinner parties and mucking about in the vegetable garden.
 Here’s to your endless culinary creativity!

 P.S.
 You can get in touch with me by email at jacinthe(at)foodwithpresence(dot)com or follow me on Twitter: @jacinthekoddo